Read our guidelines on the presentation of your thesis

 - make a significant and original contribution to knowledge or understanding

-- be based on research conducted under supervision while registered as a doctoral candidate at Victoria
+- be based on research conducted under supervision while registered as a doctoral candidate at Victoria University of Wellington

 In many disciplines, especially in the humanities and social sciences, you will be required to have a 'thesis': a particular position which you defend through sustained argument.
 Your thesis must be more than a straight-forward report.